codeforkansascity/myCommunity/myCommunity.md

    can vote on releasing some funds to repair the road.
-4. A local community can use the money for anything as long as more than 50% of the network votes on releasing the funds. communities can start stories to start ventures, provide loans, improve their local area.
+4. A local community can use the money for anything as long as more than 50% of the network votes on releasing the funds. communities can start stories to start ventures, provide loans and/or improve their local area.

 The idea behind My Community is to unify individuals in a certain areas to a common goal.
 And since the ledger of transactions exists on everyone's device